HoGentTIN/linux-training-hogent/modules/working_with_files/030_files_theory.md

 anything (providing that you have the permissions to do so).
-When you are logged on as root, be very careful with `rm -rf` (the `f` means `force` and the `r` means `recursive`) since being root implies that permissions don\'t apply to you.
+When you are logged on as root, be very careful with `rm -rf` (the `f` means `force` and the `r` means `recursive`) since being root implies that permissions don't apply to you.
 You can literally erase your entire file system by accident.

     student@linux:~$ mkdir test